wulfgarpro/sploits/buffer_overflow/basic/README.md

 Basic buffer overflow example with shellcode and setuid for root shell.

-Do this run with a non root user (you will need sudo  or root for some commands):
+Perform the below instructions  with a non root user (you will need sudo
+or root for some commands):

 I've wrote and tested this code on a VM running: Ubuntu 12.04.4 LTS i686

-1. Compile our ALSR test program:
+1. Test ALSR is disabled:
-   * gcc esp.c -o esp
+   * See ../common/README.md on esp.c
-2. Test ALSR is working:
-   * ./esp
-   * ./esp
-   * ./esp (addresses should vary)
-3. Disable ALSR:
-   * sudo echo 0 /proc/sys/kernel/randomize_va_space
-4. Test ALSR has been disabled:
-   * ./esp
-   * ./esp (addresses should remain static)
 5. Compile test vulnerable program:
-   * gcc -g -z execstack bo1.c -o bo1
+   * gcc -g -z execstack -o bo1 bo1.c
 6. Test with no overflow:
    * ./bo1 A
 7. Test with overflow: